To Spike or Not To Spike: A Digital Hardware Perspective on Deep Learning Acceleration: Abstract

 \section{Abstract}

-As \acl{DL} models scale, they become increasingly competitive from domains spanning computer vision to natural language processing; however, this happens at the expense of efficiency since they require increasingly more memory and computing power.
-The power efficiency of the biological brain outperforms the one of any large-scale \ac{DL} model; thus, neuromorphic computing tries to mimic the brain operations, such as spike-based information processing, to improve the efficiency of \ac{DL} models.
+As \acl{DL} models scale, they become increasingly competitive from domains spanning from computer vision to natural language processing; however, this happens at the expense of efficiency since they require increasingly more memory and computing power.
+The power efficiency of the biological brain outperforms any large-scale \ac{DL} model; thus, neuromorphic computing tries to mimic the brain operations, such as spike-based information processing, to improve the efficiency of \ac{DL} models.
 Despite the benefits of the brain, such as efficient information transmission, dense neuronal interconnects, and the co-location of computation and memory, the available biological substrate has severely constrained the evolution of biological brains.
 Electronic hardware does not have the same constraints; therefore, while modeling \acp{SNN} might uncover one piece of the puzzle, the design of efficient hardware backends for \acp{SNN} needs further investigation, potentially taking inspiration from the available work done on the \acp{ANN} side.
 As such, when is it wise to look at the brain while designing new hardware, and when should it be ignored?
+To answer this question, we quantitatively compare the digital hardware acceleration techniques and platforms of \acp{ANN} and \acp{SNN}.
+As a result, we provide the following insights: \begin{enumerate*}[label=(\roman*)] \item \acp{ANN} currently process static data more efficiently, \item applications targeting data produced by neuromorphic sensors, such as event-based cameras and silicon cochleas, need more investigation since the behavior of these sensors might naturally fit the \ac{SNN} paradigm, and \item hybrid approaches combining \acp{SNN} and \acp{ANN} might lead to the best solutions and should be investigated further at the hardware level, accounting for both efficiency and loss optimization. \end{enumerate*}